TokenFormer: Rethinking Transformer Scaling with Tokenized Model Parameters: Experiments

 \subsection{Ablation Study}

 \textbf{Optimized Softmax Function in Pattention Layer.} Within the token-parameter attention layer, we address training instabilities arising from the diminished gradients associated with the traditional softmax function.
 The conventional softmax operation comprises two primary steps: computing the exponential of attention scores followed by $L_1$ normalization.
-As shown in Table \ref{tab:softmax}, to mitigate the issue of small gradients, we substitute the exponential non-linearity with the GeLU function~\citep{hendrycks2016gaussian}, resulting in a performance enhancement of +2.1 points on the ImageNet classification benchmark.
-Subsequently, we replace the $L_1$ normalization with an $L_2$ normalization, yielding an additional improvement of +0.8 points.
-These modifications collectively allow our model to achieve performance parity with the standard Vision Transformer.
+As shown in Table \ref{tab:softmax}, to mitigate the issue of small gradients, we substitute the exponential non-linearity with the GeLU function, resulting in a performance enhancement of +2.1 points on the ImageNet classification benchmark.
+Subsequently, we replace the $L_1$ normalization with an $L_2$ normalization, yielding an additional improvement of +0.8 points, allowing our model to achieve performance parity with the standard ViT.

 \textbf{Non-Parametric Layer Normalization.} In pursuit of enabling model expansion and the merging of two separately trained parameter token sets for subsequent studies, we modified the Transformer's layer normalization to a non-parametric variant by removing its trainable weights and biases.
 This adjustment guarantees that only the key-value parameters are subject to learning within the model.
 Empirical results presented in Table \ref{tab:layernorm-nonparam} demonstrate that the model maintains comparable performance after discarding the learnable weights and biases.